Bill Kazmaier: Life after competition

 Kazmaier opened a fitness club, Kaz Fitness Center, in Auburn, Alabama in the early 1980s.
 The gym closed in 2005.
 Kazmaier then opened, and continues to operate, S.W.A.T. gym in Opelika, Alabama.
 Both served as a place for him to train and as headquarters for DynaKaz Inc., Kazmaier's own exercise equipment import-export company, which markets fitness products worldwide.

-Upon retiring from active competition in the 1990s, Kazmaier was hired as a co-commentator for the American ESPN broadcast of the annual World's Strongest Man competition along with Todd Harris and 2006 World's Strongest Man winner Phil Pfister.
+On retiring from active competition in the 1990s, Kazmaier was hired as a co-commentator for the American ESPN broadcast of the annual World's Strongest Man competition along with Todd Harris and 2006 World's Strongest Man winner Phil Pfister.
 He also comments in the British broadcast.

 Kazmaier considers his most important contributions to public life to be his work as a motivational speaker for 3D Sports Tech, addressing school and YMCA groups.
 "I can and I will" is the message he conveys to inspire young people to lead healthier and more productive lives.

 Personal life

 Bill Kazmaier's nickname is "Kaz".
 He is the youngest child of William Bartholomew and Florence Louise Steinhoff Kazmaier.
 He had one brother, two sisters, and a half brother.
 His father owned soda water bottling plants in Burlington and Kenosha, Wisconsin.

 In 1974 Kazmaier read a Bible verse in Psalm 40 while at the Madison YMCA and subsequently became a devoted Christian, crediting much of his success and exceptional strength to "the power of Jesus Christ."

 He lives in Auburn, Alabama and has a son, Eric.